 It’s impossible to think of the Loire River Valley without instant pictures of the best French castles popping into mind.
 Yes, there are plenty of beautiful fortresses and structures elsewhere in the country, but the Loire Valley is particularly blessed with the fairy tale castles we dreamed of as children.

-Called chateaux in French (pronounced chat-OHH), these magnificent buildings have fascinated visitors for centuries and helped earn the region World Heritage Site status.
+Called chateaux in French (pronounced chat-OHH), these magnificent buildings have fascinated visitors for centuries and helped earn the region’s World Heritage Site status.

-From medieval to Renaissance, 300 chateaux (the plural of chateau) vie for our attention, although a few do stand out by their size, beauty or whimsy.
+From medieval to Renaissance, 300 chateaux (the plural of the chateau) vie for our attention, although a few do stand out by their size, beauty, or whimsy.